nidhaloff/igel/README.rst

 Examples
 ----------

-In the examples folder in the repository, you will find a data folder,where the famous indian-diabetes and iris dataset are stored.
+In the examples folder in the repository, you will find a data folder,where the famous indian-diabetes, iris dataset and the linnerud (from sklearn) datasets are stored.
 Furthermore, there are end to end examples inside each folder, where there are scripts and yaml files that will help you get started.

-The iris-example folder contains a straightforward logistic regression example to help you get started.
+The indian-diabetes-example folder contains two examples to help you get started:

-The indian-diabetes-example folder contains two examples:
-- The first example is using a neural network, where the configurations are stored in the neural-network.yaml file
+- The first example is using a **neural network**, where the configurations are stored in the neural-network.yaml file
-- The second example is using a random forest, where the configurations are stored in the random-forest.yaml file
+- The second example is using a **random forest**, where the configurations are stored in the random-forest.yaml file

-You can try executing the fit.py, evaluate.py and predict.py scripts using the neural-network.yaml or random-forest.yaml
-and check the performance or play with the yaml files and see what happens.
+The iris-example folder contains a **logistic regression** example, where some preprocessing (one hot encoding) is conducted on the target column to show you more the capabilities of igel.

+Finally, the multioutput-example contains a **multioutput regression** example.

+I suggest you play around with the examples and igel cli.
+However, you can also directly execute the fit.py, evaluate.py and predict.py if you want to.

 Contributions